THIFT SHOP HOURS:

 MINORU RESIDENCE DENTAL CLINIC

-In 2015, thanks to the financial support of the Richmond Hospital Healthcare Auxiliary, and in partnership with the UBC Geriatric Dentistry Program, seniors at Minoru Residence and those coming from Richmond Lions Manor, now have access to a state-of-the-art dental clinic on-site.
-While the Auxiliary outfitted the space with more than $100,000 worth of dental equipment, UBC Dentistry provides the clinical expertise (dentists, hygienists and assistants) to residents who require dental care.
+In 2015, thanks to the financial support of the Richmond Hospital/ Healthcare Auxiliary, and in partnership with the UBC Geriatric Dentistry Program, seniors at Minoru Residence and those coming from Richmond Lions Manor, have access to a state-of-the-art dental clinic on-site outfitted with more than $100,000 worth of dental equipment.

-Annually, the Richmond Hospital/Healthcare Auxiliary awards 3 bursaries to post secondary students entering their second or subsequent year in post-secondary education in health-care.
-The bursary program, generated by funds raised by the Auxiliary, was started as a meaningful way to give back to students who volunteer their time.
+Annually, the Richmond Hospital/Healthcare Auxiliary awards bursaries to post-secondary students entering their second or subsequent years of a healthcare program.
+The bursary program, generated by funds raised by the Auxiliary, was started as a meaningful way to support students who have given significant volunteer hours in a Richmond healthcare facility and are pursuing a career in healthcare.

 AUXILIARY THRIFT SHOP THE ULTIMATE RECYCLER